grisov/quickDictionary/readme.md

 If option "Copy dictionary response to clipboard" in the add-on settings is enabled, the data will be automatically copied after each successful request.

 ## Add-on settings dialog
 To change the add-on parameters you need to open the dialog box of its settings.
-This can be done in two ways:
-1. Using the keyboard shortcut NVDA+Alt+E.
-2. Through the add-on control mode: press NVDA+E and then the key O.
+This can be done this way: press NVDA+Y and then the key O.
 The standard NVDA settings dialog with the open section of our add-on will appear on the screen.

 ### Choice of languages for translation